awslabs/amazon-timestream-connector-prometheus/serverless/DEVELOPER_README.md

 ## Conclusion

-Following the above steps you should be able to monitor your Timestream database using Prometheus.
-Ensure all items in the following list can be verified to ensure the guide has been completed correctly:
+Following the above steps you should be able to ingest and query your Prometheus data in Timestream.
+Ensure all items in the following list can be verified to confirm the guide has been completed correctly:
 - The `PrometheusMetricsTable` table in the `PrometheusDatabase` database is empty.
 - AWS CLI is configured with the correct region wishing to deploy connector to.
 - User access key id is set.